What Are Sample Packs? The Complete Guide To HipHop Sample Packs [Updated 2021]

 Would you want that marinara sauce for your spaghetti?

-What you should look for instead is beat packs made without a particular artist in mind.
-You want a beat pack with a genre, theme, or mood .
-These should include stems and midi so you can customize, loops and extra sounds.
+What you should look for instead is drum kits and sample packs made without a particular artist in mind.
+You want a pack with a genre, theme, or mood .
+These should include stems so you can customize, loops and extra sounds.
 It also should be part of a larger pack with a similar feel.
-This can be a particular style of music.
-Or it can be instrumentals with a focus on certain instruments like flutes, keys, and horns.
+This can be a particular style of music such as Boom Bap.

 What to look for in a construction kit: